top of page

 collapse icons-02.png

-SITHFAB012 Provide advice on Australian wines
+SITHFAB032 Provide advice on Australian wines

-This unit describes the performance outcomes, skills and knowledge required to evaluate a range of Australian wines; provide advice to customers on their selection; and continuously extend personal product knowledge.
+This unit describes the performance outcomes, skills and knowledge required to evaluate a range of Australian wines; provide advice to customers on their selection, and continuously extend personal product knowledge.

 The unit applies to hospitality, winery, retail and wholesale organisations that sell Australian wines.